 In your final year, you'll specialise in your chosen pathway, developing your own unique Final Major Project.
-Previously these have included the creation and production of a full fashion line; developing a brand identity and look book; producing a fashion publication; creating and delivering a fashion event.
+Previously these have included the creation and production of a full fashion line, developing a brand identity and look book, producing a fashion publication, and creating and delivering a fashion event.

 If you study this course on a part-time basis you will typically complete 40-80 credits in a year, rather than the 120 credits of full-time students.
 All modules are taught during the day time and you will be studying alongside full-time students.

 Develop a core understanding of fashion design and promotion, including understanding of basic fashion and promotion terminology, critical appraisal of briefings, visual and factual research, speculation on potential solutions, selecting and synthesising innovative ideas, developing preferred outcomes and refining and presenting ideas to an informed audience.
 Create a six-outfit collection for a high street/online store, alongside a promotional campaign including advertisement and packaging, all aimed at a specific target audience.
 Gain skills in using digital CAD packages, the construction processes for fashion, basic pattern-cutting, characteristics of fabric types, and fabric embellishment through print and embroidery.